CERTO-project/D4.3_Classification_toolbox/README.md

 * __Flexible__:_can swap out estimators for different methods_

+## Installation

+This package is available to download and install via pip with the following command:

+  `pip install fuzzy_water_clustering --no-deps --extra-index-url https://__token__:<personal_access_token>@gitlab.rsg.pml.ac.uk/api/v4/projects/340/packages/pypi/simple`

+This requires you to have a valid access token to the PML gitlab.

 ## Plan of action

 1. build a framework for clusting data and scoring the cluster set